Ferrari Mondial: Interior

 The seats and interior of all Mondial variants are fully trimmed in Connolly hide with the exception of the use of black vinyl for the dashboard top and upper door linings.
-Paint, upholstery and carpet colours generally match those available on Ferrari's concurrent two-seater models, with the commonest choices being Rosso Corsa or Rosso Dino (reds), Azzurro (blue) and Nero (black), in combination with beige, tan or black leather.
+Paint, upholstery and carpet colours generally match those available on Ferrari's concurrent two-seater models, with the most common choices being Rosso Corsa or Rosso Dino (reds), Azzurro (blue) and Nero (black), in combination with beige, tan or black leather.
 All seats including those in the rear are strongly bucket-shaped, and fitted with inertia-reel seatbelts.

 A central tunnel for the chassis structure is prominent in both front and rear footwells, and is straddled by a large front centre console with a polished open-gated gear selector and electronic warning-light panel.
 Electric windows (the front panes only are opening) and air-conditioning are standard fitments, with their controls on the central console.
 The handbrake is located outside the driver's seat beside the inner sill, and is a "drop-down" design to assist ingress and egress.
 A three-spoked leather steering wheel is mounted to a steering column adjustable for reach and rake, behind which is a "pod-style" instrument binnacle holding six gauges: speedometer, tachometer, fuel level, water temperature, oil pressure and oil temperature.
 The Mondial instrumentation is completed with a comprehensive set of warning lights and electronic check panels.